jeremy21212121/jeremypoole_ca/content/posts/The-dangers-of-cheap-website-hosting-providers.md

 By hosting their website on a server in a nearby data centre, I was able to reduce the round trip time to about 30ms, or 0.03 seconds.
 This, coupled with other optimizations I made to the web server, resulted in the page load time dropping nearly 10x from 2-3 seconds to well under a second.

 If your website needs to load quickly and be reliable, I would avoid discount shared hosting providers like the plague.
+That being said, for ultra-low-volume hobby projects they can be perfectly fine.